Naor-meir/Arkanoid-Game-/README.md

 - Easy to add new levels or mechanics without breaking existing code
 - Uses classic design patterns for event handling and animation control

-It serves as an impressive academic or portfolio project that demonstrates advanced Java skills, thoughtful design, and clean code architecture.

 ---

 Built with ❤️ and Java.
 Enjoy the game!